aardappel/lobster/docs/source/implementation_wasm.md

 things by index, but the linker has to merge many such index spaces into the final module, which means renumbering all of these indices.
-Luckily, the binary writer takes care of all this automatically, and allows us the generate code as-if we're the only ones.
+Luckily, the binary writer takes care of all this automatically, and allows us the generate code as-if we're the only object file.

 ### Streaming interface.
 The binary writer is a "streaming" API (as opposed to an object